chindraba-work/comment_removal/README.md

 The code is released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) (as given by the [Open Source Initiative](https://opensource.org/).
 A copy of the MIT License should be available with this code, otherwise, a copy of the MIT License is available at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 As a consequence of the code being posted on Stack Overflow it also can be considered released under [cc by-sa 3.0](https://creativecommons.org/licenses/by-sa/3.0/) with [attribution required](https://stackoverflow.blog/2009/06/25/attribution-required/).
 While the cc by-sa seems to be a poor fit for software it fits well with the model of [Stack Overflow](https://stackoverflow.com/), and the [Stack Exchange Network](https://stackexchange.com/).
 If the text of the question or answer on Stack Overflow is used, the cc by-sa 3.0 license still applies.
 Only the code, and other text here, is additionally available under the MIT License.

+### The MIT License

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGE- MENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.